 This laptop is shipped with integrated Realtek ALC3246 controller High Definition audio codec designed for Windows desktops and laptops.

 Camera features

-This laptop is shipped with the image resolution of 1280 x 720 (maximum).
+This laptop is shipped with front-facing camera and rear facing camera with the image resolution of 1280 x 720 (maximum).